 Our guarantee only applies to trees supplied to retail customers in the mainland of the United Kingdom.
 All other areas are currently excluded.

-You must tell us as soon as the problem arises, this really is essential.
+It is a condition of our fruit tree guarantee that you tell us as soon as things start to go wrong, so that we have an opportunity to save the tree.
 Most problems arise in spring, and can usually be resolved then.
-Do not wait until June to tell us your new tree did not sprout in the spring, as it is then too late to take remedial action!
+Do not wait until June to tell us your new tree has died.

 The guarantee covers the first growing season after planting.
 If your tree dies in its second or third growing seasons after planting, we will offer a discount on the price of a replacement or similar tree.